 After the rising Dillon grew increasingly pessimistic about the prospects of the Irish Party.
 He took over the reins after Redmond’s death but lost his own seat in the 1918 general election.
 He died in 1927.

 Dillon’s son, James, was elected to the Dáil as an Independent in 1932, and was subsequently minister for agriculture and leader of Fine Gael.

-PROFILE - AUGUSTINE BIRRELL- the chief secretary fir Ireland in 1912, was probably the cabinet minister most sympathetic to the Irish cause ever sent by a British government to administer Ireland.
+Augustine Birrell the chief secretary for Ireland in 1912, was probably the cabinet minister most sympathetic to the Irish cause ever sent by a British government to administer Ireland.

 On his arrival in 1907, Birrell fondly imagined that he would go down in history as the last Irish secretary since the Act of Union.
 He saw his role as presiding over the transfer of power from Westminster to a Home Rule government in Dublin.